mvit777/BikeShop/BikeShop.BlazorComponents/README.md

   - [A Deep Dive into Blazor Components](https://shauncurtis.github.io/articles/Blazor-Components.html#componentbase) The most in-depth article I found so far about components
   - [Working with CSS in Blazor](https://shauncurtis.github.io/articles/Blazor-CSS.html#getting-started) Same as above but this time CSS is the topic

-- [So Why Doesn't Microsoft Provide Its Own Blazor Component Library?](https://visualstudiomagazine.com/articles/2021/08/13/blazor-components.aspx) Don't forget to read the comments at the article.
+- [So Why Doesn't Microsoft Provide Its Own Blazor Component Library?](https://visualstudiomagazine.com/articles/2021/08/13/blazor-components.aspx) Don't forget to read the comments at this VisualStudio magazine article.
 When people take things at heart is a good sign.
 - [Telerik Blazor REPL](https://www.telerik.com/blazor-ui/repl) A read–eval–print loop sandbox kindly offered online by Telerik

 ### Commercial Components libraries